emmanueljs1/nbe/NbE.lagda.md

              → Nf T Γ 𝓊
 ```

-With these defined, we can give a more formal (but still not final) sketch
-of our algorithm:

-    ⟦ nat ⟧ = Nf nat

-    ↑ᵀ ∈ Ne T → ⟦ T ⟧
-    ↑ⁿᵃᵗ 𝓊 = 𝓊
-    ↑ˢ⃗ᵗ 𝓊 (a ∈ ⟦ S ⟧) = ↑ᵀ (𝓊 𝓋) , 𝓋 = ↓ˢ a

-    ↓ᵀ ∈ ⟦ T ⟧ → Nf T
-    ↓ⁿᵃᵗ 𝓋 = 𝓋
-    ↓ˢ⃗ᵗ f = λx. ↓ᵀ (f(a)) , where a = ↑ᵀ x and x is "fresh"

-    ↑ᶜᵗˣ ∈ ⟦ Γ ⟧
-    ↑∅ = tt
-    ↑Γ,x:S = ↑Γ , ↑ᵀ x

-    nf(t) = ↓ᵀ (⟦ t ⟧ ↑Γ)

-The algorithm takes a term, evaluates it in an environment of reflected
-variables, and then reifies it back to System T. However, this sketch
-has an immediate issue to figure out -- how to determine the freshness
-condition for the variable x used when reifying at function type.
+Now, we can discuss the issue of the freshness condition used when reifying at

-As we are using de Brujin indices, this has a simple solution: just extend
+function type.
+We are using a de Brujin index representation, so "freshness" is
-the context.
-However, there is no context anywhere in our definition
+given to us freely by extending the context.
+However, there is no context
-of reification, so what context do we extend with the fresh variable?
+anywhere in our definition of reification, so what context do we extend with the
-This is actually intentional, because of an issue that is more subtle:
+fresh variable?
+This is actually an intentional decision for reification,
-after we reflect the variable, it may later be reified in a different
+because of a problem that is more subtle: after we reflect the variable, it may
-context than it was created.
+later be reified in a different context than it was created.
+Consider the

-To address this, we introduce liftable terms.
-These are terms that are
-generalized over contexts, and can be applied to any context Γ.

-An effect of this is that it could be that the resulting term is not
+reification of a semantic object `f` with type `(S → T) → U`:

+    ↓⁽ˢ⃗ᵗ⁾⃗ᵘ f = λx. ↓ˢ⃗ᵗ (f(a)) , where a = ↑ᵘ x

+The inner reification evaluates further:

+    ↓ˢ⃗ᵗ (f(a)) = λy. ↓ᵗ (f(a)(b)) , where b = ↑ˢ y

+Herein lies our problem: when we reflected `x` into our meta language, we had to
+use some context `Γ` to produce the Agda expression `a` with (presumably), the
+type `Nf T Γ`.
+Later, when we reify `f(a)(b)`, we will arrive at a term that is
+possibly using the variable `x`, but we are now in a different context,
+`Γ, y:S`.
+This suggests that we need to generalize our reflection of terms in
+the object language over all contexts, so that at reification we can use
+a different context than the one that was used at reflection.

-well defined.
-In fact, it will be the case that liftable neutral terms can
+It will be the case that we can only actually reify a semantic object using
-only be applied to extensions of the context under which they were created.
+a context that is an extension of the context used when that semantic object
+was reflected into the meta language (and with the example above, the reason
+is clear: our algorithm would otherwise not produce a term that is well-typed).

+We introduce liftable normal and neutral terms to address this.
+These are
+normal/neutral terms that are generalized over contexts.
+Because we cannot
-Because of this, liftable neutrals will need to return a placeholder value (tt)
+apply _any_ context to a liftable normal/neutral term, we will need a
-for some contexts.
+placeholder value for some contexts.

-We append the symbol ^ for the liftable version of a System T construct, and
-use 𝓋̂ and 𝓊̂ as the metavariables for liftable normal terms and neutral terms
-respectively.

 ```agda
 -- Liftable neutral term